- This event has passed.

 Light snacks & Refreshments available for purchase at event.

-Distinguished Speaker: Magnus Egerstedt
+Distinguished Speaker: Dr. Magnus Egerstedt

 Wednesday, April 2, from 6:00 to 8:00